i4isaactan/RAiD-tech-assignment/task4/README.md

 Reducing operational costs can be done in a few ways:
 * **S3 for Static Content:** Using S3 for static website hosting is cost-effective compared to running a web server.
 This reduces costs while providing high durability and availability for the static assets of the web application.
 * **Auto Scaling:** Ensures only the necessary resources are used, reducing unnecessary costs.
-This design ensures that Capgemini only pays for what they use, avoiding over-provisioning and optimizing resource usage.
+This design ensures that we only pays for what they use, avoiding over-provisioning and optimizing resource usage.
 * **Reserved Instances:** If we are able to estimate or predict the traffic flow to the web server, we will be able to be cost efficient in our spending on compute costs.

 ### 6. Sustainability